 Phase 6 (Level 1) players will work on developing the fundamentals of the players’ technique to prepare them to play on the full 78’ court and the green dot ball.
 There may be a need to use orange ball, if deemed necessary by the instructor, to transition the player to the full court.

 Ages 10 - 12

-The primary focus of the "Performance" level of Phase 6 is to continue to develop and refine the fundamentals of a players’ technique using the full 78’ court and the green dot ball.
+The primary focus of the Phase 6 (Level 2) is to continue to develop and refine the fundamentals of a players’ technique using the full 78’ court and the green dot ball.

 Proper use of the kinetic chain, loading and unloading techniques and overall physical development continue to be priorities.
 As the player progresses through Phase 6, we revisit many of the tactical concepts initially introduced in earlier phases.

 Towards the end of Phase 6, players will complete the transition to the standard (yellow) ball.
 During this process a close eye is kept on all proficiencies developed up to this point